ZHAWZHAWZHAW/ml2/README.md

 In this project, I used the BART model and the T5 Base model in their pre-trained forms without making any further modifications.
 These models were directly loaded from their respective repositories and used for text summarization.
 Additionally, I fine-tuned the T5 model to further optimize its performance for my specific use cases.
 By fine-tuning the T5 model, I was able to significantly improve the quality of the generated summaries.

 ### 4.1 BART Model <a name="41-bart-model"></a>
 BART (Bidirectional and Auto-Regressive Transformers) is a sequence-to-sequence model designed for natural language generation tasks.
-Developed by Facebook AI, BART combines the benefits of bidirectional and autoregressive transformers, making it highly effective for tasks like text summarization, translation, and text generation.
-BART is particularly strong in tasks that require understanding and generating human-like text because it leverages a denoising autoencoder approach during training, which helps the model learn robust representations of text.
+Developed by Facebook AI, BART combines the benefits of bidirectional and autoregressive transformers, making it highly effective for tasks like text summarization, translation and text generation.
+BART is particularly strong in tasks that require understanding human-like text because it leverages a denoising autoencoder approach during training, which helps the model learn robust representations of text.

 <img width="311" alt="image" src="https://github.com/ZHAWZHAWZHAW/ml2/assets/95766456/9d9f30db-125a-49df-ae51-37ebdf5b9fef">

 ### 4.2 T5 Model <a name="42-t5-model"></a>
-T5 (Text-To-Text Transfer Transformer) is a versatile model developed by Google Research that treats all NLP tasks as a text-to-text problem, allowing for a unified approach to various tasks like translation, summarization, and classification.
-The T5 base model, a specific variant within the T5 family, is pre-trained on a large corpus using a fill-in-the-blank objective and can be fine-tuned for specific tasks.
+T5 (Text-To-Text Transfer Transformer) is a versatile model developed by Google Research that treats all NLP tasks as a text-to-text problem, allowing for a unified approach to various tasks like translation, summarization and classification.
 This model's flexibility and effectiveness stem from its ability to convert every problem into a text generation task, making it highly adaptable and powerful for numerous applications.

 <img width="311" alt="image" src="https://github.com/ZHAWZHAWZHAW/ml2/assets/95766456/cf6732c7-cc86-41ee-ab88-982a13b0b858">